General & Specialty Services

 RETINAL DETACHMENT (RD)

-Retinal detachment occurs when the light-sensitive retina that lines the inside of the eye separates from the eye wall.
+Retinal detachment occurs when the retina separates from the eye wall.
 Symptoms include flashes of light, floaters, and loss of peripheral vision.
-Treatment for a retinal detachment may include surgery.
+Treatment is surgery.

 RETINAL VEIN OCCLUSION (RVO)